Nidux/NiduxRest/README.md

 sometime you may want to return associative arrays, limit the depth of recursion, or use any of the [customization flags](http://php.net/manual/en/json.constants.php).

-To do so, simply set the desired options using the `jsonOpts` request method:
+To do so, simply set the desired options using the `setJsonOpts` request method:

 ```php
 Niduxrest\Request::setJsonOpts(true, 512, JSON_NUMERIC_CHECK & JSON_FORCE_OBJECT & JSON_UNESCAPED_SLASHES);